MF 229 : Finding time to write within a busy schedule

 The reality is that most of us aren’t full-time writers.
 We’re writing our first book for a variety of reasons.
 The journey may lead to becoming full-time writers but for most of us, it’s a supplement to what we’re already doing with our businesses and careers.
 The point is we shouldn’t let our misconceptions about how much time is required to hold us back from doing it.

 Let’s talk about two approaches we’ve covered over the past few weeks.
 Two weeks ago, Alissa Carpenter shared a hybrid approach.
 She wrote her manuscript combining a traditional type-to-page with recording audio and having it transcribed.
 This worked well for her as she travels a lot and doesn’t always have time to sit in front of a keyboard.

-For Making Fake Star Trek, my co-author Andy and I went with a 100% audio first draft.
+For this book, my co-author and I went with a 100% audio first draft.
 We talked out and recorded each part of the story over a 3 month period.
 We then spent a few weeks collating and organizing these into a coherent outline.
 We didn’t actually get into the typing stage until around the fourth month.